quantumiracle/Cascading-Decision-Tree/readme.md

    ````

    open `stats.ipynb` and run cells in it to generate files for dataset statistics.

+   Step 1, 2 can be skipped is not using state normalization.

 3. Train RL agents with different policy function approximators: SDT, CDT, MLP